ghosthamlet/CHN/README.md

 ## Notice
-CHN tested in Ubuntu in its default terminal, ONLY work with python3.6.7, and maybe python3.6+, macOS/windows and other OS did not tested.
+CHN tested in Ubuntu in its default terminal, ONLY work with python3.6.7, and maybe python3.6+, macOS/windows and other OS did not tested, BUT when install by Docker [Installation](#installation), many OS and environments should work.

 CHN is still in early stage, may have many bugs and performance problems, but it is already useful now.